SainsburyWellcomeCentre/RCWG/proposal_template.md

 You must add the comment line below (in the raw file) for the summary to work properly.

 <!--end summary-->

+Don't forget to change the category if this is a `suggested` proposal!

 # Purpose